What is an Electric Circuit? Types of Circuits, Network & Parts Of Circuit

 Click image to enlarge

-In the above circuits, all the above mentioned components or elements may be connected in series, parallel, or in series-parallel configuration.
+In the given circuits, all the above-mentioned components or elements may be connected in series, parallel, or in both combinations of series-parallel configuration.

 Circuit’s Parameters, Constants and Related Terms

-Different components or elements which use in Electric Circuits are called circuit’s parameters or constants i.e. resistance, capacitance, inductance, frequency etc. These parameters can be lumped or distributed.
+Different components or elements which are used in electric circuits are called circuit’s parameters or constants i.e. resistance, capacitance, inductance, frequency etc. These parameters can be lumped or distributed.

 Active Circuit